 - GW Template Generated by your Staff Advisor or Org Help using a standard GW template.
-Typically used for on-campus or virtual events with a guest speaker, performer, etc. These contracts are reviewed and signed by the Office of Student Life leadership. - Vendor Provided Created by vendor.
+Typically used for on-campus or virtual events with a guest speaker, performer, etc. These contracts are reviewed and signed by the Division for Student Affairs leadership. - Vendor Provided Created by vendor.
 Typically used for catering, venue rentals, and transportation services.
 These contracts are reviewed and signed by the Procurement Office. - Combination Speakers and performers who work with a talent agency often have a standard agency contract.
 Your organization advisor will typically ask to have the vendor contract attached as an addendum to the GW template.
-These contracts are reviewed and signed by the Office of Student Life leadership.
+These contracts are reviewed and signed by the Division for Student Affairs leadership.